-The end of the year is an important time for B2B companies.
+The end of the year is an important time for B2B companies and their budget strategy.
 It is common for businesses to experience a decrease in traffic and conversions during this time with the holidays and budgetary issues slowing spending.
 B2B companies looking to capture the leftover budget from their clients, however, may find success with online marketing and effective sales follow-through.
-Because it is less busy in many offices as the holidays and end of year approach, it can be a good time to engage your prospects, but you have to start a few months ahead to identify your opportunities, build content, build pipeline, and advance your prospects on the customer journey to purchase.
+Because it is less busy in many offices as the holidays and end of year approach, it can be a good time to work around your budget strategy and engage your prospects, but you have to start a few months ahead to identify your opportunities, build content, build pipeline, and advance your prospects on the customer journey to purchase.

 The BrightEdge Data Cube empowers you with key insights into the topics and keywords that your audience desires.
 You will have access to information gathered from millions of different websites, allowing you to pinpoint the exact areas where you can attract the attention of your customers and bring them back to your website.